cobbler/cobbler/docs/quickstart-guide.rst

 Checking for problems and your first sync
 #########################################

-Now that the Cobblerd service is up and running, it's time to check for problems.
+Now that the `cobblerd` service is up and running, it's time to check for problems.
 Cobbler's check command will make some suggestions, but it is important to remember that these are mainly only suggestions and probably aren't critical for basic functionality.
 If you are running iptables or SELinux, it is important to review any messages concerning those that check may report.